Verification model

 documentType | Type of the document |

-A valid verdict means the document exists, the signature is correct, and the document has not been revoked or suspended.
+A valid verdict means the document exists, verification checks pass, and the document has not been revoked or suspended.
 Any other verdict requires the consumer to treat the document as unverified.

 Public vs authenticated